How to Make Internet Dating Work For You

 iStock

-Not everyone you match with on dating apps will want to meet up, and some conversations may fizzle out before the topic of meeting up is even mentioned.
-Understanding this fact before you begin can help you properly manage your expectations of the dating experience.
-While being “ghosted” can be painful, it’s a fairly common occurrence in the world of online dating.
+Not everyone you match with on dating apps will want to meet up or be interested in a serious relationship, and successful online dating may often involve recognizing this early on.
+Some conversations may fizzle out before the topic of meeting up is even mentioned.
+Understanding this fact before you begin your search can help you properly manage your expectations of the dating experience.
+While being “ghosted” can be painful, it’s a fairly common occurrence in the world of online dating, particularly when people tend to meet online but not follow through to meet offline.

-Some people may be newly out of a relationship or otherwise not ready to date seriously yet.
+Some people may be newly out of a relationship or otherwise not ready to date seriously yet, which may affect your success in making a connection.
 However, they might use dating apps or websites to test the waters.
-Others may use them for validation or even entertainment and have no intention of meeting people offline.
-With this in mind, you might prioritize defending yourself by being realistic about the process and not getting too emotionally invested too soon.
+Others may use them for validation, fun, or even entertainment and have no intention of meeting people offline.
+With this in mind, you might prioritize your needs by being realistic about the process and not getting too emotionally invested too soon.

 Getty